oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/configure-notifications/configure-notifications.md

-# Review and Connect to Cloud World Lab Environment
+# Configure Notifications for Enabled OCPU or License Type change

 ## Introduction

-This lab walks you through the steps to review and connect to Cloud World lab environment.
+This lab walks you through the steps to configure notifications to get notified for VM Cluster Event Types such as Enabled OCPU or License Type change.

 Estimated Lab Time: 15 minutes